 "Pygmalion" by Jean-Baptiste Regnault, 1786,‘Pygmalion at Twilight’ and Other Poetry by Keith Allan Jones The Society November 6, 2016 Beauty, Culture, Poetry 1 Comment Pygmalion at Twilight Like a fiery dawn came we forth unto Our place on pedestals above the dunes Of disappointment – longing dared to paint A fairer portrait, distorted by the wait; A gilded goddess ye straight forth became, And I, a worshipper to give ye name!
 Ages we walked along the marbled walls Of Olympus, as we dared to scale the mounts O’er commoners, undaunted lest we fall.
 There was no challenge we could not surmount – Or so we thought – until the greater view Revealed the tarnish on the gold we held; And like two stalwart oaks, beheld the truth: To love no less – though idols be dispelled!
 New Treasures at Dawn Discovery of New Treasures in the Sand Gives purpose to our Walk along the Surf – For as the Mirror meets the Sky there stirs A wistfulness within – that Spans the Shores.
 So Horizon to Horizon – both Wet and Dry – Are born of common differences they share.
 As undiscerning contrasts brought to Light, Delivered in Light’s most honest naked form – As Rainbows are pure beauty born of Tears; Bearing priceless treasures spawned by God – As pretty shells unbroken offer no new promise, To make new sand to hide more priceless treasures.
 Only Heaven’s Eggs are protected from conception – As all Good Angels watch with Great Expectations!
 Keith Allan Jones is proudly related to Edgar Allan Poe family – who adopted young Edgar Poe – and was himself raised in a family who loved poetry and literature.
 He got his first Bachelors degree in Literature from Arkansas State University, where he started writing poetry in styles of Shelley sonnets, then moved on to more innovative freestyle poetry forms; and then got degrees in psychology and medical school at Drexel.
 He lives in Dallas, TX and is semi-retired after a career as a principal scientist for NASA, DOD, FDA, EPA and US Dept. of Ed., and now writes poetry, novels and screenplays.
 He has recently authored the novel “Tea and Frankenstein: Mary Shelley and the Prometheans” – about poetry of Mary, Percy Shelley, Lord Byron and others; and is currently working on a novel about poetry of Edgar Allan Poe in his early married years leading up to “The Raven”.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response antirobot November 13, 2016 Though the sculpture was at first lifeless and unresponsive to his desperate passion, divine offices rendered it otherwise, and she then graciously and wantonly submitted herself to him.
 This was the moment in life unrivaled in its perfection, when that which is most long for and desperately desired delivers itself into one s hands.
 It is also a moment which never lasts.
 On the other side of this incredibly fulfilled wish, is a sea of the darkest horror waiting to unleash its tides.
 One wonders that Pygmalion did not feel a cold hand brushing against the back of his neck .
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.